Agoric/documentation/main/zoe/guide/price-authority.md

 ## Mutable price quotes

-`MutableQuote`'s method `getPromise(`) returns a `Promise` for a `PriceQuote`, which is the same `Promise` returned by the `quoteWhenLTE()` API method and its siblings.
+`MutableQuote`'s method `getPromise()` returns a `Promise` for a `PriceQuote`, which is the same as what is returned by the `quoteWhenLTE()` API method and variants.
-Effectively, the non-mutable price quote methods return a static `PriceQuote`, while the mutable price quote methods return a reusable price quote object which can manipulated by changing its trigger levels or cancelling it.
+Effectively, the non-mutable price quote methods return a single `PriceQuote`, while the mutable price quote methods return a reusable object which can manipulated by changing its trigger levels or by cancelling it.

 ## API Reference